TimSVector/PointOfSales_v2/README.txt

-# this demo is trying to expand the usefulness of the restaurant point of sales terminal
+# this demo is trying to expand the usefulness of the restaurant point of sales terminal -- data

 * Tools:
     * External MinGW v4.8 (trying to avoid VectorCAST MinGW since Linux doesn't have it.
 This may change)